Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Introduction

-Statistical multi-wavelength studies of the properties of member structures embedded in superclusters are crucial to develop an understanding of the evolution of the large scale structure.
+Statistical multi-wavelength studies of the properties of member structures embedded in superclusters are crucial to the development of our understanding of the evolution of the large-scale structure.
 Here we report the discovery of a new supercluster at a redshift of 0.36 in the eROSITA Final Equatorial Depth Survey (eFEDS) performed during the Performance Verification (PV) program. { eFEDS is a 140 deg$^2$ field located in an equatorial region, with R.A. from $\sim$127 to $\sim$145, and Dec. from $\sim$-2 to $\sim$5.
 It was observed in scanning mode by eROSITA with nominal exposure of about 2.3 ks.} In this paper, we examine the X-ray and radio properties of the member clusters of galaxies in their large-scale environment and the WHIM gas in the interconnecting region joining the observations from eROSITA in the X-ray, Hyper Suprime-Cam (HSC) in the optical, and LOFAR and uGMRT in the radio band.
 We structure the paper as follows: in Sect.~\ref{sec2} we describe the new eROSITA X-ray observations and analysis, and HSC optical data.
 We provide our results on the X-ray properties of the member clusters and WHIM gas in Sect~\ref{sec3}.
 We describe the radio results in Sect.~\ref{sec:radio}.
-The conclusions and summary are given in Sect~\ref{sec:sec4}.
+Our conclusions and a summary are given in Sect~\ref{sec:sec4}.
 Throughout this paper we assume a concordance $\Lambda$CDM cosmology with $\Omega_m = 0.3$, $\Omega_\Lambda = 0.7$, and $H_{0} = 70 \textrm{ km s}^{-1}\ \textrm{Mpc}^{-1} $.

-\section{Multi-wavelength Data, Their Analysis, and Reduction}
+\section{Multi-wavelength data, their analysis, and reduction}

-\subsection{eROSITA X-ray Data Reduction}
+\subsection{eROSITA X-ray data reduction}

-The extended ROentgen Survey with an Imaging Telescope Array (eROSITA,Predehl et al. 2020 in press) onboard the Spectrum-Roentgen-Gamma (SRG) mission (Sunyaev et al. 2020) was launched on July 13$^{\rm th}$, 2019. eROSITA's large effective area (1365 cm$^2$ at 1 keV), good spatial resolution (half energy width of 28~arcsec averaged over the field of view at 1.49~keV) and spectral resolution ($\sim 80$~eV full width half maximum at 1~keV), and large field-of-view (1~deg diameter) allows unique survey science capabilities by scanning quickly and efficiently large areas of the X-ray sky \citep{merloni+12}.
+The extended ROentgen Survey with an Imaging Telescope Array (eROSITA,Predehl et al. 2020 in press) onboard the Spectrum-Roentgen-Gamma (SRG) mission (Sunyaev et al. 2020) was launched on July 13$^{\rm }$, 2019.
+The large effective area (1365 cm$^2$ at 1 keV), large field of view (FoV, 1~deg diameter), good spatial resolution (half energy width of 28~arcsec averaged over the FoV at 1.49~keV) and spectral resolution ($\sim 80$~eV full width half maximum at 1~keV) of eROSITA allow unique survey science capabilities by scanning large areas of the X-ray sky quickly and efficiently \citep{merloni+12}.